 Sections are an indispensable part of the course.
-They provide you with opportunities to ask questions about the readings or lectures, and otherwise engage the material actively, which is hard to carry off in a large lecture.
-Sections begin Wednesday, Sept.
-6 (for M/W sections) or Thursday, Sept.
-7 (for Tu/Th sections).
+They provide you with opportunities to ask questions about the readings or lectures, and otherwise engage the material actively.
 Sections are led by Graduate Student Instructors (GSIs).
 Section meetings and your GSI's office hours are your main points of contact.
 Each GSI has a mailbox in 410 Barrows.